Common Oak Issues of 2023

 Bad Beetle Blitz of the Santa Monica Mountains Training

-Learn to find and document current presence and distribution of bad beetles (Invasive Shot Hole Borers) in the Santa Monica Mountains.
-During this four-part training, experts from the UCANR will teach you to identify infestations in native and non-native trees.
-Then join us for a Bad Beetle Blitz to collect valuable and much needed data.
-Become a community scientist and help us better understand the spread of invasive beetles that are killing the native trees of the Santa Monica Mountains.
+Learn to find and document current presence and distribution of bad beetles (Invasive Shot Hole Borers).
+Become a community scientist and help us better understand the spread of invasive beetles killing native trees throughout the Santa Monica Mountains and beyond.

 Recording from Pt I of our fall 2020 training below: